BDC Hamburger Icon

 2. You are only required to provide disability leave by law in certain situations.

 As an employer, you can establish policies that apply to all employees regardless of disability status.
 However, you can’t refuse leave to an employee with a disability if other employees are offered leave.
-You might also be required to provide reasonable accommodations, such as flextime benefits or unpaid leave to a disabled employee.
+You might also be required to provide reasonable accommodations, such as flextime benefits or unpaid leave to an employee with disabilities.
+Work with your HR team or an employment lawyer to ensure you’re in compliance with federal, state and local laws governing disability leave.

 Did You Know?Did you know